behnam-yousefi/PLEXI/Supplementary_File.md

 ## 4. Usage Example 2: application on individual specific networks

-In this example we use the data of Milieu Interieur project (Thomas et al., 2015; Piasecka et al., 2018), where immune transcriptional profiles of bacterial-, fungal-, and viral- induced blood samples in an age- and sex- balanced cohort of 1,000 healthy individuals are generated.
+In this example we use the data of Milieu Interieur project (Thomas et al., 2015; Piasecka et al., 2018), where immune transcriptional profiles of bacterial-, fungal-, and viral- induced blood samples in an age- and sex-balanced cohort of 1,000 healthy individuals are generated.
 Here, the aim is to find genes whose neighborhood varition (from unstimulated to stimulated) is associated with sex.
 Following the PLEXI pipeline, we first construct a set of paired ISNs for the two conditions, i.e. before and after stimulation, using the *lionessR* R package (Kuijjer et al., 2019 a; Kuijjer et al., 2019 b).
 In each network, nodes and edge weights represent genes and the correlation of their expressions, respectively.
 The imputed ISNs are reposited in ```"Usage_examples/Data/ISN_net.rds"```.
 We first read the ISN data and create the node list.
 `````{R}
 data = data.frame(readRDS("Data/ISN_BCG.rds"))
 nodeList = t(sapply(rownames(data), function(x) strsplit(x,"_")[[1]]))